GeoscienceAustralia/gocad-projector/README.md

 See the License for the specific language governing permissions and limitations under the License.

 ## Contact ##
-For more information on the `EarthSci RCP` project, please email *m3dv:at:ga.gov.au*.
+For more information on this project, please email *m3dv:at:ga.gov.au*.